codenor/pymisinfo-monorepo/README.md

 ### Using `preprocess-vicuni.py`

 ```
-usage: Misinformation Dataset Preprocessor (Victoria University Dataset)
-       [-h] [-t INPUT_TRUE] [-f INPUT_FAKE] [-o OUTPUT] [-m IN_MEMORY] [-y AUTO_ACCEPT]
+usage: Misinformation Dataset Preprocessor (Victoria University Dataset) [-h] [-t INPUT_TRUE] [-f INPUT_FAKE] [-o OUTPUT_TRAINING] [-l OUTPUT_TESTING] [-m IN_MEMORY] [-p TRAINING_PERCENT] [-y AUTO_ACCEPT] [-w HEDGE_WORD_FILE]
-       [-w HEDGE_WORD_FILE]

-Preprocesses (cleans) everything from the victoria university dataset into an output csv
+Preprocesses (cleans) everything from the victoria university dataset into an output csv file
-file

 options:
   -h, --help            show this help message and exit
   -t, --input-true INPUT_TRUE
-                        The True.csv file from the Victoria University misinformation
+                        The True.csv file from the Victoria University misinformation dataset.
+Default='./assets/vicuni/True.csv'
-                        dataset.
-Default='./vicuni/True.csv'
   -f, --input-fake INPUT_FAKE
-                        The Fake.csv file from the Victoria University misinformation
+                        The Fake.csv file from the Victoria University misinformation dataset.
+Default='./assets/vicuni/Fake.csv'
-                        dataset.
-Default='./vicuni/Fake.csv'
+  -o, --output-training OUTPUT_TRAINING
-  -o, --output OUTPUT   The file to output the processed information.
+                        The file to output the processed information.
+Default='./assets/preprocessed-training.csv'
-                        Default='./preprocessed.csv'
+  -l, --output-testing OUTPUT_TESTING
+                        The file to output data used for testing.
+Default='./assets/preprocessed-testing.csv'
   -m, --in-memory IN_MEMORY
                         Whether the CSV processing should be done in-memory.
-You will need
-                        a lot of RAM on your system for this to work, but will have
+You will need a lot of RAM on your system for this to work, but will have performance improvements.
-                        performance improvements.
 Default=False
+  -p, --training-percent TRAINING_PERCENT
+                        Percentage of data to use for training.
+Default=0.9
   -y, --auto-accept AUTO_ACCEPT
-                        Whether the program should automatically accept inputs (such as
+                        Whether the program should automatically accept inputs (such as overwriting files).
-                        overwriting files).
 Default=False
   -w, --hedge-word-file HEDGE_WORD_FILE
                         Path to the file containing comma-delimited hedge words.
-                        Default='./hedge-words.txt'
+Default='./assets/hedge-words.txt'
 ```

 ### Using `import.py`

 ```
-usage: Misinformation Dataset Importer [-h] [-i INPUT] [-o OLLAMA_URL] [-m OLLAMA_MODEL_NAME] [-c CHROMADB_PATH]
+usage: Misinformation Dataset Importer [-h] [-i INPUT] [-o OLLAMA_URL] [-m OLLAMA_MODEL_NAME] [-c CHROMADB_PATH] [-d CHROMADB_COLLECTION_NAME]

 Imports data from the preprocessor into a Chroma database for analysis and machine learning

 options:
   -h, --help            show this help message and exit
-  -i, --input INPUT     The input CSV file from the preprocessor program
+  -i, --input INPUT     The input CSV file from the preprocessor program.
+Default='./assets/preprocessed-training.csv'
   -o, --olama-url OLLAMA_URL
-                        The URL to your running ollama instance
+                        The URL to your running ollama instance.
+Default='http://localhost:11434'
   -m, --olama-model-name OLLAMA_MODEL_NAME
-                        The model name for your ollama instance for embedding generation
+                        The model name for your ollama instance for embedding generation.
+Default='embeddinggemma:latest'
   -c, --chromadb-path CHROMADB_PATH
+                        Path to the ChromaDB database.
+Default='/var/lib/chroma'
+  -d, --chromadb-collection-name CHROMADB_COLLECTION_NAME
-                        Path to the ChromaDB database
+                        Path to the ChromaDB database.
+Default='misinformation'

 This program depends on ollama, so please have that installed.
 Install guide can be found here: https://docs.ollama.com/quickstart
 ```